mya-project/mya-spec/README.md

 * Tools can parse and make something with your ISA specification, for instance, generate an assembler and disassembler for you (coming soon...).

+## Repositories

+- [libmya](https://github.com/mya-project/libmya): A library to parse Mya language.
+- coming soon: A command-line tool to generate assembler and disassembler reading a specification written in Mya language.

 ## Specification

 You can read the specification in HTML or PDF, using the links below: